csully245/TheOdinProject/Foundations/04 CSS Foundations/knowledge_checks.md

 3. How do you change CSS in real time on specific elements of a web page with your browser’s developer tools?

     Inspect Element > Styles tab

+## 4.3 The Box Model

+1. From inside to outside, what is the order of box-model properties?

+    Padding, border, margin

+2. What does the box-sizing CSS property do?

+    Sets the total size of the element to `width` and turns all other spacing inwards

+3. What is the difference between the standard and alternative box model?

+    Whether `box-sizing` is used

+4. Would you use margin or padding to create more space between 2 elements?

+    Margin

+5. Would you use margin or padding to create more space between the contents of an element and its border?

+    Padding

+6. Would you use margin or padding if you wanted two elements to overlap each other?

+    Margin

+## Block and Inline

+1. What is the difference between a block element and an inline element?

+    Block elements are placed on a new line.
+Vertical margin is respected.

+    Inline elements are placed on the current line.
+Vertical margin is not respected.

+2. What is the difference between an inline element and an inline-block element?

+    Inline-block elements are on the same line, but their margin is respected.

+3. Is an h1 block or inline?

+    Block

+4. Is button block or inline?

+    Inline

+5. Is div block or inline?

+    Block

+6. Is span block or inline?

+    Inline